7th International Symposium On Resilience Research from Sept 29 - Oct 1, 2021

 Registration Fee: €25,--

-Fees are waived for speakers and students within the Rhine-Main, intresa and FORTHEM networks.
+Fees are waived for speakers and students within the Rhine-Main, intresa and FORTHEM networks and for LIR employees.

 Please note that your registration is only guaranteed upon receipt of your payment by September 15, 2021 at the latest.